Utsab96/taskListWebSpider/README.md

 For setting the project copy the reposetory.
 Provide the database connection link for a cloud database For a local database keep it as it is.
-Just initilies the program database will automaticlly get created as name taskList unless you chnage the in provided link
+Just initialize the program database will automaticlly get created as name taskList unless you chnage the in provided link

 Create a .env file for the environment provide your PORT and HOST